jeff8971/cs5200dvdnow/README.md

-# mydvdmanger
+# redbox: A Comprehensive DVD Management System

-#### Introduction
+## Introduction
-Redbox is a simple DVD management system.
-The main business logic includes adding, deleting, modifying and querying DVDs, the administrator's operation of user accounts, personal information modification, borrowing books and approving borrowing books, returning books, etc.
+redbox is an advanced DVD management system designed to streamline the operations of DVD rentals and returns.
+It offers a robust platform for administrators and users to interact with DVD data, manage accounts, and handle transactions efficiently.

+## Features
+- **DVD Management**: Add, delete, modify, and query DVDs in the system (CRUD).
+- **User Account Management**: Admins can manage user accounts, including creation, modification, and deletion.
+- **Transaction Handling**: Facilitates borrowing and returning of DVDs with approval workflows.
+- **Logging**: Tracks administrative and user activities for audit and monitoring.

-#### Software architecture
+## Software Architecture
-Java course final design written in swing+jdbc
+This project is developed using Java Swing for the user interface and JDBC for database interaction, showcasing a practical implementation of GUI development and database management in Java.

-#### Development environment
+## Development Environment
-1. jdk1.8 mysql8.0
+- **Java JDK 1.8**: Ensures compatibility and performance.
+- **MySQL 8.0**: Provides a robust database solution.
-2. IDEA or any other Java compiler
+- **IDEA or any Java Compiler**: For code compilation and execution.

-#### Instructions for use

-1. Import the project into the compiler
+## Getting Started
+1. **Import the Project**: Clone the repository and import it into your Java IDE.
-2. Run the redbox.sql script in navicat to create the database or run the script directly through the MySQL terminal
+2. **Database Setup**: Execute the `redbox.sql` script to set up the database schema.
+Customize the database configuration in `src/utils/DbUtil.java`.
-3. Please modify the database password in src/utils/DbUtil.java
-4. Run src/Main.java to start the program
+3. **Run the Application**: Start the application by running `src/Main.java`.

+## Detailed Overview
+- **Main Entry**: The application starts at `Main.java`, initializing the user interface.
+- **User Interface**: Swing-based UI components are located under `src/ui`, providing a user-friendly interface for interaction.
+- **Data Access Objects (DAOs)**: `src/dao` contains DAO classes for handling database operations for different entities like DVDs, users, and transactions.
+- **Beans**: The `src/bean` directory contains classes representing different entities such as `Dvd`, `User`, `Borrow`, etc.

+## Contributions
+Contributions to redbox are welcome.
+Please read our contribution guidelines before submitting a pull request.